Kerala beef fry: Controversy

 National award-winning actress Surabhi Lakshmi was also in the center of a controversy, where news was published that she ate beef fry during the Onam festival.

-A photograph of K. Surendran of the Bharatiya Janata Party which supports a ban on beef and cow slaughter, eating beef during an election campaign went viral, however he denied the same stating that it was onion curry.
+A photograph of K. Surendran of the Bharatiya Janata Party which supports a ban on beef consumption and cow slaughter, eating beef during an election campaign went viral, however he denied the same stating that it was onion curry.

-However, Sobha Surendran, has clarified that eating beef is OK.
+However, Sobha Surendran, another politician from the same party clarified that eating beef is okay.